 Stiffness after being in a single position for long

-Chronic generalized aches all over or specific complaints such as headache or migraine
+Chronic generalised aches all over or specific complaints such as headache or migraine

 Fogginess of the mind, depression, problems with concentrating on simple mental tasks